brianleroux/bots/readme.md

                                        I find Azure pricing nebulous and confusing.
 Maybe thats just me.
 ```
 ---
-# For @begin we chose AWS Lambda
+# For begin.com we chose AWS Lambda
 ```
-I really think any of them could be a fine choice though.
+I really think any of these solutions could be a fine choice though.

 - The lockin risk at the function level is trivial to avoid
 - Vendors increasing exponentially while compute continues to get cheaper